Finding a Top Financial Advisor Firm in Louisville, Kentucky

 James “Jay” Saling is the primary owner, chairman and senior executive of the firm.
 He has 30 years of experience in the financial services industry and a number of certifications including certified financial planner (CFP) and chartered wealth advisor (CWA).

-The other shares of the firm are owned by Eric Saling, executive director, CFP and certified business exit planner, and Jason Stuber, chief investment officer and chartered financial analyst (CFA).
+The other shares of the firm are owned by Eric Saling, the firm's executive director, CFP and certified exit planner (CExP); and Jason Stuber, chief investment officer and a chartered financial analyst (CFA).

 Pillar Financial Advisors

-Pillar Financial Advisors has the distinction of tying with Lanier Asset Management (No. 2) as having the fewest number of advisors on our list with just two.
+Pillar Financial Advisors has the distinction of tying with Lanier Asset Management as having the fewest number of advisors on our list with just two.
 While the firm may be small, it distinguishes itself from the pack with its compensation model.
-Pillar Financial is the first firm on the list that’s fee-only, rather than fee-based.
-This means the firm does not receive or accept commissions from brokerage firms, mutual funds, insurance companies or from any financial vehicles they recommend.
+Pillar Financial is fee-only, rather than fee-based.
+This means the firm does not receive or accept commissions from brokerage firms, mutual fund companies, insurance companies or from any financial vehicles they recommend.